AIandI0x1/studenthub-candidate-react/README.md

 # todo
 - api call to check video upload status if uploaded but not processed
+- errors not getting caught on sentry + slack

 - Test oneSignal
 - remove/ delete profile not asking for confirmation